At-Home COVID Tests Promise Fast Results Ahead Of Holiday Gatherings, But Are They Accurate? CBS2 Investigates

-NEW YORK (CBSNewYork) — Just in time for Thanksgiving gatherings, several kids of rapid COVID tests you can take home are hitting the market.
+NEW YORK (CBSNewYork) — Just in time for Thanksgiving gatherings, several kinds of rapid COVID tests you can take home are hitting the market.

 Some give results within minutes, and soon they will be able to test for both COVID and the flu.
 Looking to other countries, this could be the beginning of a new way of life.READ MORE: Optimism At TSA Job Fair In Queens After Labor Department Reports Biggest Hiring Boost Since July

-Note: Editor’s note: This story was first published on Nov.
-5.